Fast End-to-End Trainable Guided Filter: Deep Guided Filtering Network

 \subsection{Objective Function}

-Our model is trained end-to-end by the objective function defined at the full-resolution level.
-Given the full-resolution output $O_h$ and the corresponding target $T_h$, the objective function is noted as $L(O_h, T_h)$.
+DGF is trained end-to-end under the supervision directly from the high-resolution targets.
+Concretely, given the high-resolution output $O_h$ and the corresponding target $T_h$, the objective function is defined as $L(O_h, T_h)$.
 The concrete formulation varies with different tasks.
-For tasks in image processing, we use $l2$ loss, following the convention of previous works~\cite{Chen/iccv2017,gharbi2017deep}.
-As for tasks in computer vision, the loss proposed by the baseline model is deployed.
+Usually, the objective function for training $C(I)$ can be directly employed to train DGF without any adjustment.